kx45/SE575_group14/README.md

     Npm v5.6.0

+To install Flask and requests, you can use the following pip command:

+    $ pip install Flask==0.12.2 requests==2.18.4

 Before running the client side, you need to run the server side.
 To run the server-side, simply run the blockchain.py file in either cmd or a code editor such as VS Code.

 If you are using cmd, then change your directory to the one containing the "blockchain.py" file, and then write the following command: